Natural Remedies for Common Health Problems

 - Wash hands and face frequently to prevent infecting others

-- Get bed rest if fever occurs
+- Get plenty of rest, and stay in bed rest if fever occurs

 - Increase vitamin C intake